Convergence of utility indifference prices to the superreplication price in a multiple-priors framework: Main results

-We prove in Proposition \ref{rrandce} that the absolute risk aversion allows the ranking of the multiple-priors certainty equivalent despite the presence of uncertainty (and thus uncertainty aversion).
-The reason for this is related to the specific multiple-priors representation we have chosen.
-For more details we refer to \citep[Theorem 5, Example 2]{Bau13}.\\
+Proposition \ref{rrandce} shows that the absolute risk aversion allows the ranking of the multiple-priors certainty equivalent despite the presence of uncertainty (and thus uncertainty aversion).
+The reason for this is related to the multiple-priors representation we have chosen and the fact that the two agents have the same set of priors.